Geraizeiro: Etymology

+Area inhabited by the Gerazeiro people (red) over a map of southeastern Brazil.

 This term derives from the fact that in the north of this state and in the cerrado regions they are known as Gerais, a contraction of Matos Gerais (general bushes).
 The first name of Minas Gerais was Capitania das Minas dos Matos Gerais, that is, Captaincy of the Mines in the General Bushes.
 "Mines" here refers to the mining of gold and diamond; "general bushes" refers to cerrado and, near the border with Bahia, caatinga.

-The three accents in the state of Minas Gerais: geraizeiro, mineiro, caipira.

 Geraizeiro can also be called catrumano, baianeiro, abaianado.

 Geraizeiro is also the name of the Brazilian Portuguese accent in the north of Minas Gerais.
 The central and east regions of the state speak mineiro.
 South and west Minas Gerais speak caipira.

 Recognition

 In 2007, the traditional peoples, among them the geraizeiro, were recognized by the Government of Brazil, which through the National Policy for the Sustainable Development of these Communities (PNPCT), expanded the recognition partially made in the 1988 Constitution, adding to the indigenous, quilombolas and other traditional peoples.